The Object of My Affection: Production

 Paramount Pictures optioned McCauley's book in the late 1980s.
 In 1993, Nicholas Hytner was brought in as director.
 Winona Ryder was offered the role of Nina, but turned it down so Uma Thurman was cast opposite Keanu Reeves.
 Paramount dropped the project in November 1996 and later Reeves and Thurman also dropped out.
 Jennifer Aniston and Paul Rudd were cast instead.

-The shooting took place from June to July 1997, in New York.
+The shooting took place from June to July 1997, in the New York area.

 Release

 Box office

-The Object of My Affection was released in US theaters on April 17, 1998, and took in $9,725,855 during its opening weekend, coming in at No. 2 at the box office in 1,890 theaters, averaging $5,146 per theater.
+The Object of My Affection was released in US theaters on April 17, 1998, and took in $9,725,855 during its opening weekend, coming in at number two at the box office in 1,890 theaters, averaging $5,146 per theater.
 The film went on to gross $29,187,243 in the United States alone, over a span of five weekends.
 The film continued to open in European countries throughout the fall and winter of 1998, and ultimately grossed $17,718,646 outside of the United States.

 Critical reception

 Critical reaction to the film was mixed.
 Roger Ebert gave the film two stars, saying: "The Object of My Affection deals with some real issues and has scenes that work, but you can see the wheels of the plot turning so clearly that you doubt the characters have much freedom to act on their own."

 Ruthe Stein of the San Francisco Chronicle said the film "occasionally borders on being too clever.
 But that's a small quibble about a movie that gets so much right."

+Metacritic, which uses a weighted average, assigned the a score of 51 out of 100, based on 18 critics, indicating "mixed or average" reviews.